pyxu-org/pyxu/doc/references.rst

 ..
 [P2] Jain, Raj, and Imrich Chlamtac.
 "The P2 algorithm for dynamic calculation of quantiles and histograms without storing observations."
 Communications of the ACM 28.10 (1985): 1076-1085.
 ..
 [GaussProcesses] Rasmussen, Carl Edward, and C. K. Williams.
 "Gaussian processes for machine learning, vol. 1."
 (2006).
 ..
 [SubGauss] Aziznejad, Shayan, and Michael Unser.
 "An L1 representer theorem for multiple-kernel regression." arXiv preprint arXiv:1811.00836 (2018).
+..
+[PFW] Jarret, Adrian, Julien Fageot, and Matthieu Simeoni.
+“A Fast and Scalable Polyatomic Frank-Wolfe Algorithm for the LASSO.”
+IEEE Signal Processing Letters 29 (2022): 637–41.
+..
+[RevFW] Jaggi, Martin.
+“Revisiting Frank-Wolfe: Projection-Free Sparse Convex Optimization.”
+In Proceedings of the 30th International Conference on Machine Learning, 427–35.
+PMLR, 2013.